rkbright/git-quick-start/README.md

 ## Background

 * ``git`` was created by Linus Torvalds, the creator of Linux
-* In short, ``git`` manages changes in files and is one of the leading tool for source control.
+* In short, ``git`` manages changes in files and is one of the leading tools for source control.
 * Some basic terminology
   * ``commit`` defines the state of files as they were at that point in time
   * ``commit``s are affiliated with repositories and branches